sclaeys/fix_ssh_permissions/README.md

-Here's a Bash script that will automatically update file and directory permissions to ensure key-based SSH authentication works properly.
+Here's a Bash script that will automatically update file and directory permissions to ensure [key-based SSH authentication](https://blog.radwebhosting.com/how-to-setup-ssh-login-with-public-key-authentication/) works properly.
 It adjusts permissions for:

 - The SSH directory (`~/.ssh/`)
 - The `authorized_keys` file
 - The user's home directory (if necessary)

 This script ensures that permissions are correctly set to prevent SSH from rejecting key-based authentication due to security concerns.
----

 ### **How to Use the Script**
 1. Login to your server's shell console.